-However, if the position of the burn means that chafing is likely, if dirt can easily enter the skin, or if any blisters have started oozing, a bandage may provide a barrier against infection.
+However, if the burn position means that chafing is likely, if dirt can easily enter the skin, or if any blisters have started oozing, a bandage

 After applying an antibiotic cream, cover up any exposed blisters to protect the wound from infection.

-First-degree and second-degree burns cause pain until they heal.
-A person may wish to take medication to help reduce pain and swelling.
+First degree and second degree burns cause pain until they heal.
+A person may wish to take medication to help

 Keeping a burn in the shade when outside in hot or sunny weather can help reduce both pain and the risk of increasing or deepening the burn.

-If avoiding the sun is not possible, a person should wear loose-fitting clothing that covers the wound.
+If avoiding the sun is not possible, a person should wear loose-fitting clothing covering the wound.

 The aloe plant is a natural anti-inflammatory, promoting good circulation.
 It also has antibacterial properties that stop bacteria from growing.

 Applying honey to a bandage then placing it over the burn can